1031-Systems/1031_Delivery/README.md

 To support the Pico Animator instead of Pololu Maestros, replace Pololu with Pico.
-To properly associate Pico or Pololu with Hauntimator and other tools, a symbolic link is made in the src directory to the appropriate commlib.py file.
-This is done in the do_install or windo_install.bat files.
-On Windows, this requires Administrator privileges so you will be prompted to grant them.
-Our implementation requires a symbolic link.
-A copy will NOT work correctly.
+To properly associate Pico or Pololu with Hauntimator and other tools, a symbolic link is made in the src directory to the appropriate commlib.py file under linux.
+This is done in do_install.
+On Windows, this requires Administrator privileges so we do it differently with a small python file in src named pointer.py that puts the appropriate directory in the python path.
+This is created in windo_install.bat or winUsePololu/Pico in the appropriate directory.

 To simplify things, each release includes scripts for linux/MacOS and Windows 11 to install Pico or Pololu code and implement all the above